 ^{}All hours of required foreign language need to be earned in the same language.
-Highlighted text indicates a change from the original version of the Catalog.

 PRE-LAW EMPHASIS

 The purpose of the pre-law program is to give students a broad-based education which will equip them to be successful in law school and in a career in law.